grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 ### Line width

-Set the width of the lines, from one to 10 pixels.
+Set the width of the lines in pixels.

 ## Tooltip options